err0/workflow/docs/bagging.md

 - The zipped dataset that is ready to be bagged is under `Harvest Url / Location` in the the Archivers app.
 Download it to your laptop and unzip it.
 - Extra check: Is this URL truly ready to bag?
     - While everybody is doing their best to provide accurate information, occasionally a URL will be presented as "ready to bag" but, in fact, is not.
 Symptoms include:
-	    - There is no value in the "Harvest Url / Location" field.
+	    - There is no value in the "Harvest Url / Location" field.  _Please double check https://drp-upload.s3.amazonaws.com/ and search for the UUID in case it did not get populated._
 	    - There is a note in the Harvest section that seems to indicate that the harvest was only partially performed.
 	    - In either case, uncheck the "Harvest" checkbox, and add a note in the `Notes From Harvest` field indicating that the URL does not seem ready for bagging and needs to be reviewed by a Harvester.